What Is Microsoft Azure Cloud? Cloud Compute 101

 How to Scale Using the Right Tools

 Moving to the cloud — like MS Azure — has a lot of benefits.
 One of the biggest is that it allows companies to scale.
 Now teams can collaborate easier on large projects filled with big files.
 Team members can get easier access and faster feedback.

 If you need to scale, it is important that the tools you deploy in the cloud can match.
 Version control is a critical component.
 Whether you deploy a monolith or microservices model, your version control system needs to be able to manage complex products and support your teams as they grow.

 Just like the cloud, there are a lot of version control options available.
 Helix Core — version control from Perforce — can deliver the speed and scale teams need.
 Deploying Perforce on Azure gives you the best of both worlds: the performance of Helix Core and the benefits of using Azure.

 Scalable Deployments With Helix Core

 Not only does Helix Core scale to meet your need, but it is also easy to set up on the Azure cloud.
-The Perforce Helix Core ARM template uses our best practice Server Deployment Package (SDP) to set up a single VM instance with a single Data volume.
+The Enhanced Studio Pack template uses our best practice Server Deployment Package (SDP) to set up your Perforce environment.
 This includes licenses for 5 free users and up to 20 workspaces.